vsmall1791/gm/README.md

 # gm

-A simply and very TOS-following python script for saying: "gm"
+A simple and very TOS-following python script for saying: "gm"

 ## Setup